 Creative Nonfiction, Writing Pedagogy, and Composition

-Stephanie L. Liberatore is a writer and professor in the English Department, teaching creative nonfiction writing, literature, and advanced composition for undergraduates.
-Her work has appeared or is forthcoming in Inside Higher Ed, River Teeth's Beautiful Things, Scary Mommy, Bethesda Magazine, Cream City Review, and others and her columns regularly appeared in The Science Teacher, a peer-reviewed journal for educators.
+Steph Liberatore is a writer and professor in the English Department, teaching creative writing, literature, and advanced composition for undergraduates.
+Her work has appeared in River Teeth, Sweet: A Literary Confection, Cream City Review, Inside Higher Ed, and elsewhere, and her columns regularly appeared in The Science Teacher, a peer-reviewed journal for educators.

 She holds an MFA in Creative Nonfiction from George Mason University.